pyeventsourcing/esdbclient/README.md

 the specified position must be an actually existing commit position, because any other number will result in a server error (at least in EventStoreDB v21.10).

-Please also note, when reading forwards from a specific commit position, the event at the specified position WILL be included.
-However, when reading backwards, the event at the specified position will NOT be included.
-(This non-inclusive behaviour of excluding the specified commit position when reading all streams differs from the behaviour when reading a named stream backwards from a specific stream position, I'm not sure why.)

 The optional argument `backwards` is a boolean which is by default `False` meaning the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, the events will be read